Attorney Wes B. Allison

 - Associate Managing Editor, Charleston Law Review

-- CALI Awards for highest grade in Legal Research & Writing, Administrative
+- CALI Awards for the highest grade in Legal Research & Writing, Administrative

 Law, Secured Transactions, Constitutional Law II, Criminal Procedure,

 - Yard Sticks and Stop Signs: Making Your Case With Codes and Standards,